egumasa/linguistic-data-analysis-I/2025/assignments/hands-on-2/index.md

 Your submission ...

-- [ ] includes a spreatsheet that contains lexical diversity (i.e., TTR, CTTR, MAAS) scores for the sample texts
+- [ ] includes a spreatsheet that contains lexical diversity (i.e., TTR, Root TTR, Log TTR, MAAS) scores for the sample texts
 - [ ] includes a csv file
 - [ ] provides two sets of plots that describe trends of lexical diversity across year groups and genre.
 - [ ] provides comparison of the trends of lexical diversities you found against Figure 4.19 in Durrant (2023).